 Luke is passionate about traveling and cooking, and works with Charming Sardinia a travel company that offers tailor made luxury holidays to Sardinia.
 He is crazy about food and spends most of his time sourcing quality ingredients and finding recipes to try out on friends.

 Love the foods and traditions of Sardinia?
 Interested in reading more about it?
-Check out my articles (with recipes) on Pane Carasau, Malloreddus, Seadas and reviews (in Italian) of many beautiful restaurants in Sardegna.
+Check out my articles (with recipes) on Pane Carasau, Malloreddus, Seadas typical dishes of Sardegna.